ncipollo/magick-mcp/README.md

 # Magick-MCP

-An MCP server which facilitates usage of  [ImageMagick](https://imagemagick.org/)
+A MCP server which facilitates usage of  [ImageMagick](https://imagemagick.org/)